tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : This message notifies the recipient that the sender will not send any more messages on this connection.
 Any data received after a closure MUST be ignored.

+end_of_early_data
+: This message is sent by the client to indicate that all 0-RTT application_data messages have been transmitted and that the next message will be handshake message protected with the 1-RTT handshake keys.
+This alert MUST be at the warning level.
+  Servers MUST NOT send this message and clients receiving this message MUST terminate the connection with an "unexpected_message" alert.

 user_canceled
 : This message notifies the recipient that the sender is canceling the